FrontendMasters/front-end-handbook-2017/practice/making-fd.md

 <cite>Image source: <a href="http://cdn.skilledup.com/wp-content/uploads/2014/11/life-of-front-end-developer-infographic-Secondary.jpg">http://cdn.skilledup.com/wp-content/uploads/2014/11/life-of-front-end-developer-infographic-Secondary.jpg</a></cite>

 How exactly does one become a front-end developer?
 Well, it's complicated.
 Still today you can't go to college and expect to graduate with a degree in front-end engineering.
 And, I rarely hear of or meet front-end developers who suffered through what is likely a deprecated computer science degree or graphic design degree to end up writing HTML, CSS, and JavaScript professionally.
-From my perspective, most of the people working on the front-end today, generally seem to be self taught or come from a non accredited program, course, bootcamp, or class.
+From my perspective, most of the people working on the front-end today, generally seem to be self taught or come from a non accredited program, course, or bootcamp.

 If you were to set out today to become a front-end developer I would loosely strive to follow the process outlined below (Part two dives into more details on learning resources).

 1. Learn, roughly, how the web works.
 Make sure you know the "what" and "where" of Domains, DNS, URLs, HTTP, networks, browsers, servers/hosting, databases, JSON, data APIs, HTML, CSS, DOM, and JavaScript.
 The goal is to make sure you loosely know how it all works together and exactly what each part is doing.
 Focus on the high level outlines for front-end architectures.
 Start with simple web pages and briefly study [front-end applications (aka SPAs)](http://developer.telerik.com/featured/front-end-driven-applications-new-approach-applications/).
-2. Learn HTML, CSS, Accessibility, and SEO.
+2. Accessibility and SEO.
-3. Learn the fundamentals of UI design patterns, interaction design, user experience design, and usability.
+3. Learn the fundamentals of user interface design (i.e. UI patterns, interaction design, user experience design, and usability).
 4. Learn the fundamentals of programming
 5. [Learn JavaScript](https://youtu.be/QjKH1J77gjI?list=PL055Epbe6d5bQubu5EWf_kUNA3ef_qbmL)
 6. Learn JSON and data APIs
 7. Learn CLI/command line
 8. Learn the practice of software engineering (i.e., Application design/architecture, templates, Git, testing, monitoring, automating, code quality, development methodologies).
-9. Get opinionated and customize your tool box with whatever makes sense to your brain.
+9. Get opinionated and customize your tool box with whatever makes sense to your brain (e.g. Wepback, React, and Redux).
 10. Learn Node.js

 Where you actually stop in the process is what will separate a front-end HTML/CSS developer from an expert level front-end application/JavaScript developer/engineer.

 A short word of advice on learning.
 [Learn the actual underlying technologies, before learning abstractions.
 Don't learn jQuery, learn the DOM.
 Don't learn SASS, learn CSS.
 Don't learn HAML, learn HTML.
 Don't learn CoffeeScript, learn JavaScript.
 Don't learn Handlebars, learn JavaScript ES6 templates.
 Don't just use Bootstrap, learn UI patterns.
 When getting your start, you should fear most things that conceal complexity](https://youtu.be/QjKH1J77gjI?list=PL055Epbe6d5bQubu5EWf_kUNA3ef_qbmL).
 Abstractions in the wrong hands can give the appearance of advanced skills, while all the time hiding the fact that a developer has an inferior understanding of the basics or underlying concepts.
 In short, a skilled front-end developer does not take a broken car to a mechanic, they are the mechanic.

-The rest of this book points a reader to the resources and tools to follow my previously suggested process.
-It is assumed that you are not only learning, but also doing as you learn and investigate tools.
-Some suggest only doing.
+The remaining portions of this book will point the reader to the learning resources and tools to follow the previously suggested process above.
+It is assumed that you are not only learning, but also doing as you learn, as well as investigate tools in the process of learning.
+Some suggest only doing to learn.
 While others suggest only learning about doing.
 I suggest you find a mix of both that matches how your brain works and do that.
 But, for sure, it is a mix!
 So, don't just read about it, do it.
 Learn, do.
 Learn, do.
 Repeat indefinitely because things change fast.
 This is why learning the fundamentals, and not abstractions, are so important.

 I should mention that lately a lot of non-accredited front-end code schools/bootcamps have emerged.
-These avenues of becoming a front-end developer are teacher directed in classroom (virtual and physical) courses, which follow a more traditional style of learning from an official instructor (i.e., syllabus, test, quizzes, projects, team projects, grades, etc.).
-I have more to say about these institutions in the direct learning section of this handbook.
-In brief, this is the web, everything you need to learn is on the web for the taking (costing little to nothing).
+These avenues of becoming a front-end developer are teacher directed in-classroom courses (virtual and physical), which follow a more traditional style of learning from an official instructor (i.e., syllabus, test, quizzes, projects, team projects, grades, etc.).
+Keep in mind, if you are considering an expensive training program, this is the web!
+Everything you need to learn is on the web for the taking, costing little to nothing.
 However, if you need someone to tell you how to take what is actually free, and hold you accountable for learning it, you might consider an organized course.
-Otherwise, I am not aware of any other profession that is practically free for the taking with an internet connection and a burning desire for knowledge.
+Otherwise, I am not aware of any other profession that is practically free for the taking with an internet connection, a couple hundred dollars a month, and a burning desire for knowledge.

-If you want to get started immediately I'd suggest the following general overviews of the practice of front-end development:
+Get started immediately learning to be a front-end developer with the the recourses below:

 * [2016/2017 MUST-KNOW WEB DEVELOPMENT TECH](https://www.youtube.com/watch?v=sBzRwzY7G-k) [watch]
 * [Become a Front-End Web Developer](https://www.lynda.com/learning-paths/Web/become-a-front-end-web-developer) [watch][$]